-(2) The determination of expected stock price volatility was based on both historical Common Stock prices and implied volatility from publicly traded options in the Common Stock.
+(3) The determination of expected stock price volatility was based on both historical Common Stock prices and implied volatility from publicly traded options in the Common Stock.

-- (3) The risk-free interest rate is based on the yield of a U.S. Treasury security with a maturity similar to the expected life of the award. - (4) The expected life represents the Company's weighted-average estimate of the period of time the SARs are expected to be outstanding (that is, the period between the service inception date and the expected exercise date).
+(4) The risk-free interest rate is based on the yield of a U.S. Treasury security with a maturity similar to the expected life of the award.

+(5) The expected life represents the Company's weighted-average estimate of the period of time the SARs are expected to be outstanding (that is, the period between the service inception date and the expected exercise date).
 Beginning January 1, 2012, the expected life has been calculated based on the Company's historical exercise data.
-Previously, the Company determined the expected life based on a simplified calculation permitted by SEC SAB No. 107and SAB No. 110 since the necessary historical exercise data was not available.
-The change in methodology had an insignificant impact on the expected life.
+Previously, the Company determined the expected life based on a simplified calculation permitted by SEC SAB No. 107 and SAB No. 110 since the necessary historical exercise data was not available.
+The change in methodology had an insignificant impact on the calculation of the expected life.